Manuscript Preparation Guidelines

 Discussion: The discussion section should include interpretation of study findings and results should be considered in the context of results in other trials reported in the literature.
 All written content should be prepared in conformity with grammar and punctuation rules.
 Avoid abbreviations whenever possible; in case of necessary, it should be given in parentheses when they are first used.
 References, figures, tables and illustrations should be consecutively numbered in the order in which they have been cited in the text.
 All measurement units in the text should be used in accordance with international standards for units of measurement.

-References should be given in a separate sheet with double spaced.
-It should be carefully selected to acknowledge previous work or to document a specific point.
-Referencing follows modify the Vancouver-NIH method of reference citation.
+References should be given double-spaced on a separate page.
+References should follow the Vancouver-NIH method of reference citation.
 In this system, references are numbered in consecutive order in which they are first mentioned in the text.
-Indentify each reference in texts, tables, and legends by Arabic numbers.
-All references cited should be listed numerically at the end of the paper (in parentheses).
+All references cited should be listed numerically at the end of the paper (in square brackets).
 Reference number should be placed at the end of sentence before the period.
-If there are multiple references number use “,” between them and “-” should be inserted between digits when three or more consequtive references are used [e.g. (1,2), (1-3)]
+If there are multiple references number use “,” between them and “-” should be inserted between digits when three or more consecutive references are used (e.g., [1,2], [1-3]).

 1. Vasey MW, Vilensky MR, Heath JH, Harbaugh CN, Buffington AG, Fazio RH.
 It was as big as my head, I swear!
 Biased spider size estimation in spider phobia.
 J Anxiety Disord 2012;26(1):20-4.